dannyrscott/BingMapFreeFormDraw/README.md

 ```
 ## Documentation
 BingDrawFF(Object Map, Object Options) - The Drawing Object Itself.
 You pass in the map object created by new Microsoft.Maps

 ###Options
 * onDrawEnd - Callback when the polygon is finished.
+* holdToDraw - Drawing is done by clicking and holding and ends on mouseup
 * polygon - Object containing the polygon options See http://msdn.microsoft.com/en-us/library/gg427596.aspx

 ```javascript
 var drawer = new BingDrawFF(map, opts);
 ```